Ternt/DisplayStuffs/README.md

 # DisplayStuffs
 Recently, I took a course about Computer Graphics, learning webGL and Javascript.
-Seeing the opportunity, I wanted to revisit an older project of mine and apply everything I had learned since then.
+Wanting to continue my journey into computer graphics, I decided to create this project, which I thoughtfully called... *drumroll*...
+DisplayStuffs :).